While it’s been a bit since I’ve checked in and updated about bionic life, please file this under the “no news is good news” category.

 Noticing I wasn’t as good as I’d once become in my ExoSym during the early days, things like rough ground or steep inclines got hard, I resolved to get this sorry butt back into shape.
 And lose the extra “baggage,” so to speak.

 I started by creating a list of exercises–a mixture of those I got from the Hanger Clinic when I first got my ExoSym and some special exercises from my physical therapist designed to strengthen my very weak right hip flexor and abductor due to my birth defect and subsequent surgeries.
-Knowing I can’t stand to do repetitious gym-like work for more than 20 a day, I broke them into three doable workouts, Day 1, Day 2, and Day 3.
+Knowing I can’t stand to do repetitious gym-like work for more than 20 minutes a day, I broke them into fine doable workouts, Day 1, Day 2, Day 3, Day 4, and Day 5.
+Days 1-4 work different muscle groups, and Day 5 is a lot of stretches and yoga moves.

 No longer paying for gym membership, I took inventory.
 I had the exercise ball.
 I didn’t have a kettle bell or any resistance bands.
 A quick trip to the store and two-day wait for Mr. Amazon Delivery Dude and I was set.